cakephp/docs/en/appendices/4-0-migration-guide.rst

 * ``Table::deleteMany()`` and ``Table::deleteManyOrFail()`` methods have been
   added for removing many entities at once including callbacks.
 The entities are removed transaction safe.
+* ``Table::newEmptyEntity()`` has been added to create a new and empty entity object.
+This does not trigger any field validation.
+The entity can be persisted without validation error as an empty record. ``Table::newEntity()`` now requires an array as input and enforces validation to prevent accidental saves without validation being triggered.

 Routing
 -------